-The Nightwatchman, Hans Georg Baumgartner, is a one-man show with an encyclopedic knowledge of Rothenburg ob der Tauber.
-He does a 60-minute English tour every night from mid-March til Christmas at 20:00 (German tour at 21:30).
+The Nightwatchman has an encyclopedic knowledge of Rothenburg ob der Tauber.
+Dressed as a medieval nightwatchman, he guides visitors on a 60-minute tour every night from mid-March til Christmas at 20:00 (German tour at 21:30).

 The name Rothenburg ob der Tauber translates to "Red castle above the Tauber", referring to the Tauber river.
 This lazy river runs from Rothenburg to Wertheim am Main to Freudenberg, bordered by forests and meadows.